-I travel to events very often.
-Automation, electrical industry, mechanical and plant engineering.
-Innovation is everywhere, and listening to the speeches of CEOs and marketing managers, the words innovation, transformation, and digitization come at least 10x in 15 minutes.
-The tip of a pencil breaks off when you count.
+I travel very often to events: Automation, electrical industry, mechanical and plant engineering.
+Innovation is omnipresent there and if you listen to the speeches of CEOs and marketing managers, the words “innovation”, “transformation” and “digitalization” are uttered at least 10 times during a 15-minute speech.
+The tip of a pencil breaks off in the process, one might want to count.

-But often the innovative products are just newer versions of the previous solutions.
-A little better, more efficient or with a few new features.
-But new is not synonymous with innovation.
-Kodak had been able to vaporize another layer of silver on the film carrier for more brilliant images.
-That was new, but not innovative – because, in the meantime, digital cameras were on the rise.
-Read the sad story of Kodak here.
+But often the innovative products mentioned are merely newer versions of the previously offered solutions.
+A bit better, a bit more efficient or peppered with a few new functions.
+But this “new” is not necessarily synonymous with innovation.
+Kodak, for example, had managed to vaporize another layer of silver onto the film base of their analog film products to get even more brilliant images.
+This was new and advanced, but at that point no longer innovative – because in the meantime, digital cameras were already on the rise.

-The camera industry has been very creative so far.
-Especially those manufacturers from Japan.
-Suitable products for the mass market, and always the customer’s wish in mind.
-From heavy SLRs to light mirrorless compact cameras, you can even screw your old lenses on them.
+The film industry in particular – and camera manufacturers in specific – has been extremely creative in recent decades.
+Above all, manufacturers from Japan have excelled here: suitable products for the mass market, and always keeping the customer’s wishes in mind is synonymous with the success achieved here.
+From bulky professional SLR bodies to lightweight mirrorless compact cameras that you can even screw your old lenses onto.
 Innovative or new?
-Smartphone manufacturers manage to accommodate more and more megapixels on tiny chips and thus offer better cameras.
-Innovative or rather the next technical evolutionary stage?
+Smartphone manufacturers are managing to fit more and more megapixels onto tiny chips and thus offer better quality pictures handled by a special software.
+Innovative or rather the next technical evolutionary step?

-Do you know the Light L16 Camera?
-This camera has several – namely 16 – smartphone lenses with focal lengths of 35 – 150 mm.
-Software decides which combinations of the lenses are needed for the right frame and the required depth of focus.
-Say: innovation or maybe even revolutionary?
-Still, the camera is quite clunky and heavy.
-But a fraction of that compared to the many heavy lenses of conventional systems.
-And the smartphone manufacturers have already jumped on the train with multiple lenses.
-In a few years, the L16 will probably be implemented in every phone.
+Did you know the Light L16 camera?
+This camera had several – namely 16 – smartphone lenses with focal lengths of 35 – 150 mm.
+Software decides which combinations of lenses are needed for the right image and the desired depth of field.
+In other words: innovative or even perhaps revolutionary?
+Nevertheless, the camera was quite bulky and heavy.
+But this is only a fraction of it compared to the many heavy lenses of conventional professional camera systems.
+And smartphone manufacturers have already jumped on the bandwagon with several lenses for some time now.
+In a few years, some sort of L16 will likely be built into every phone.
 And the camera manufacturers?
-Do we still need heavy glasses in the future?
+Will we still need heavy lenses in the future?

 Picture source: https://light.co/camera